A woman is accused of attempting to drown a 3-year-old Muslim child in possible hate crime incident - KESQ

 The victim’s mother told police Wolf was questioning where she was from and if the two children playing at the pool were hers, the release said.
 The mother was visibly Muslim and wore a hijab, or Islamic headscarf, and modest swimwear, according to the council.

-Wolf also made statements about the mother not being an American and made other racial statements, according to police.
+Wolf also made statements about the mother not being an American and made other racist statements, according to police.

 “When the mother answered her, she stated that Wolf tried to grab her 6-year-old son but he pulled away from her grasp, which caused a scratch on his finger.
 The mother began helping her son when Wolf grabbed her 3-year-old daughter and forced her underwater,” the news release said.